Chisanan232/multirunnable/README.md

 ## Overview

-Python is a high level program language, but it's free to let anyone choose which running strategy you want to use.
+Python is a high level program language, but it's free to let anyone choose which running strategy you want to use (Parallel, Concurrent or Coroutine).
 For example, if you want a concurrent feature, it should be like below:

 ```python